Wests Tigers coach Jason Taylor has been sacked by the NRL club, with assistant Andrew Webster named interim coach.

 Payten and former Penrith and Warriors coach Ivan Cleary shape as the leading contenders to take over as head coach.

 Interim coach Webster returned to Wests Tigers this year after spending two seasons as an assistant coach at the Warriors.

 Taylor's controversial reign included the damaging public stoush with ex-captain Robbie Farah, who was forced out of the club after last season and still receives the bulk of his large salary from West Tigers despite now playing for South Sydney.

 Wests Tigers won 20 and lost 31 matches since Taylor took over at the start of the 2015 season and he has a career 43 per cent win record which includes previous stints at Parramatta and South Sydney.

-The Tigers went desperately close to making the finals last season, finishing ninth.
+The Tigers went desperately close to making the finals last season, when ninth.

 But the joint venture has not played finals since 2011 and, with the club desperate to get back to the finals, it would appear the flogging at the hands of the Raiders was the last straw for Taylor.

-Tigers legend Paul Sironen took the opportunity to take a shot at JT after hearing news of his departure.
+Tigers legend Paul Sironen took the opportunity to take a shot at the departing coach.